tomfrankkirk/tomfrankkirk.github.io/TK_academic.md

 * 2020: Design and development of an emergency Covid-19 ventilator (OxVent)
     - Joint effort between the University of Oxford and Smith & Nephew to develop an emergency device; the UK government ordered 6000 units
-    - Responsibile for overall system integration and calibration
+    - Responsible for overall system integration and calibration
     - Authored multiple technical documents for the UK healthcare regulator (MHRA)

-* 2016 - 2017: MEng, Perfusion quanitifcation in the clinic
+* 2016 - 2017: MEng, Perfusion quantification in the clinic
 Supervised by Professor Michael Chappell
     - Developed a clinical facing app using the MeVisLab platform to simplify and facilitate the use of arterial spin labelling  for perfusion measurement